neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_2_Aura_Agents/README.md

 Other Cypher Template questions to try:
 - "What risks do Apple Inc. and Microsoft Corporation share?" - Compares risk factor nodes connected to both companies.
-- "Which companies does BlackRock own?" - Traverses the OWNS relationships from the AssetManager node.
+- "Which companies does BlackRock Inc. own shares in?" - Traverses the OWNS relationships from the AssetManager node.
+- "What products does NVIDIA Corporation offer?" - Retrieves Product nodes linked to NVIDIA, returning GPU architectures, platforms, and software services.
+- "Who are the executives at NVIDIA Corporation?" - Traverses HAS_EXECUTIVE relationships to list leadership names and titles.
+- "Show me the documents filed by Apple Inc." - Uses the Documents by Company Identifier tool to retrieve SEC filing metadata.

 ### Semantic Search Questions